 Subject Summary: Part II Plant Sciences

-There will be seven modules (each comprising a total of 24 hours of teaching, mostly in one-hour slots) which together cover cellular and ecological options.
+There will be six modules (each comprising a total of 24 hours of teaching, mostly in one-hour slots) which together cover cellular and ecological options.
 Within a given module there are (in addition to the traditional one-hour lecture slots) workshops, seminars, and discussion groups.
 It is expected that each student will attend two modules in each term.

 First term modules.